 - Standard-rated supplies supplies of goods and services subject to the VAT rate in force at the time of supply.
-With effect 1 April 2018 the VAT rate was increased from 14% to 15% - Exempt supplies supplies of certain services not subject to VAT.
+The current vat rate is 15%. - Exempt supplies supplies of certain services not subject to VAT.
 Vendors making exempt supplies are not entitled to input VAT credits - Zero-rated supplies supplies of certain goods or services subject to VAT at zero percent.
 Vendors making zero-rated supplies are entitled to input VAT credits